-Citizens are ready to become biometrically known, digitally-enabled travelers.
-When the survey asked citizens about their willingness to share biometrics when traveling across international borders, a convincing 89 percent said they were.
+Citizens are ready to become biometrically known, digitally-enabled travellers.
+When the survey asked citizens about their willingness to share biometrics when travelling across international borders, a convincing 89 per cent said they were.

 Citizens see digitally-enabled travel as a driver of improved safety and security.
-We thought that facilitation was a primary concern for travelers; what we found was that citizens value security above all else.
-Sixty-two percent of all citizens said they would be likely to share biometric details if it meant their country’s borders were more secure.
+We thought that facilitation was a primary concern for travellers; what we found was that citizens value security above all else.
+Sixty-two per cent of all citizens said they would be likely to share biometric details if it meant their country’s borders were more secure.

 The research identifies three key takeaways for border agencies: